 The life experiences I have had make me a better consultant.
 Would I know as much about social media and digital marketing had I still been working in the land of let’s wait and see if this catches on?

-Working for corporations like CBS and Time Warner and now being an entrepreneur expand my vision and benefit those I work with.
+Working for corporations like CBS and Time Warner and now being an solopreneur expand my vision and benefit those I work with.
 I can speak from the perspective of someone who has walked the walk.
 And that agent.
 She never got me the book deal.
 So I jumped again and joined the ranks of the self-published.